Australian Government Bureau of Meteorology

 Wide Bay and Burnett District Forecast

-Hot and mostly sunny.
-Light winds becoming north to northeasterly 15 to 25 km/h during the day then becoming light during the evening.
-Overnight temperatures falling to between 17 and 20 with daytime temperatures reaching the low to mid 30s.
+Mostly sunny.
+Light winds.
+Overnight temperatures falling to between 16 and 19 with daytime temperatures reaching the low to mid 30s.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.